A Potters history with the French Butter dish and frenchbutterdish.com

 Now the French Butter Dish, used to prevent butter from getting rancid without the aid of refrigeration, has again become vary popular.
 French Butter Dishes have a variety of names; for example, the french butter crock, the french butter keeper, the french butter pot, the beurrier Breton, beurrier Normand, pot à beurre Breton and the beurrier à l'eau.

-I have met only a few people from France who have never seen one although there are authoritative sources that say the French Butter Dish was invented in Normandy or Brittany in the late 1800's.
+Interestingly enough most people I have met from France have never seen one, although I once sold one to a American who bought one in France and wanted a replacement.
+There are authoritative sources that say the French Butter Dish was invented in Normandy or Brittany in the late 1800's.
 Both regions were famous for butter production at that time.
 One authority believes the French Butter Dish was invented in Vallauris.

 My butter dishes are handmade on a potter’s wheel.
 They are made in two parts.
 The bottom is thrown into a simple crock shape.
 When making the top, after the clay is centered, the wall is split, the center is pulled up into a cone shape, the outside pulled out to form the lid rim.
 After the clay is leather hard (½ dry) both the top and bottom are trimmed to form the top of the lid and the smooth base bottom.
 The clay is then dried, fired to a low temperature (cone 05), cooled, glazed and then fired again to a higher stoneware temperature (cone 10 or 2426F) That cone shaped lid is the key to why a handmade French butter dish works best.
-A cone shape can hold the butter in better and can hold a larger amount of butter.
+A cone shape can hold a larger amount of butter.
 It is harder to manufacture a lid with this inverse shape.
-When manufactured French style bell butter dishes came on the market in the late 1990 (like the Norpro Butter Keeper and the Bell) they had to have a open cup shape.
+When manufactured versions came on the market in the late 1990 (like the Norpro Butter Keeper and the Buttr Bell) they had to have a smaller open cup shape.

-For the first 3 or 4 years my site was the only one you could find when searching for a "French Butter Dish" or any of the other names associated with this style of butter crock on the web!
+For the first 3 or 4 years my web site was the only one you would find when searching for a "French Butter Dish" or any of the other names associated with this style of butter crock!
 The French Butter Dish has become extremely popular again.
 My site is joined by many others, happy to provide a product that more people are discovering every day.

 history of the French butter dish see...